lazarulian/cs35L/notes/systools_regex.md

 1. `\` encase all things in a backslash. `\[\'\"\\\]`
 2. `'` encase all things in single quote, escape single quote `'['\''"\\]'` or `'['\''"\]'`
 3. `"` encase all things in double quote, escape double quote `"['"\""\\]"` or `"['\"\\]"`
+   - You must `\\` when you put things in shell commands because, shell evaluates stuff, then the mini languages

 ### Extended Regular Expressions